citizenfx/natives/AUDIO/PlayPain.md

 This native had a 4th parameter added in newer game builds `syncOverNetwork` creates a `CPedPlayPainEvent` when set to true, by default this variable is false.

 You won't be able to use this for clones (remote pedestrians that are not owned by you) or migrating peds if `syncOverNetwork` is set to true; it simply won't execute.

+The `ped` should also have speech for this to work.

 ```c
 enum eAudDamageReason {